ananian89/hello-world/README.md

 # hello-world
-This i smy first project on Github
+This is my first project on Github

+Hi people!

+My name is Anush.
+I'm keen football-lover who tries to make her way into IT shpere!